 Well done to the winners and to everyone for entering the challenge.

 Members had been asked to vote for the title of the next exhibition in February 2019 and Dee announced the result:

 ‘Shorelines and Seascapes’

-It was also announced that one of our members (Ann Reading) won second place in the Rose bowl Competition 'Entranceways, Gates and Doors', at the North West Regional Day in Lancaster.
+It was also announced that one of our members (Ann) won second place in the Rose bowl Competition 'Entranceways, Gates and Doors', at the North West Regional Day in Lancaster.